FunctionPoint/electron-typescript-esm-vscode/README.md

 	https://git-scm.com/download/win

-Double-click on prelaunch.sh and open it always with Git Bash
+Double-click on preLaunch.sh and open it always with Git Bash

 # Install dependencies: Electron